 The Freestore Foodbank team is comprised of more than 100 employees working together to solve hunger.
-With one in six neighbors in our Tri-State area at at risk of hunger, we are dedicated to addressing the need.
+With one in seven neighbors in our Tri-State area at at risk of hunger, we are dedicated to addressing the need.
 We provide 33 million meals each year in 20 counties in Ohio, Kentucky and Indiana.

 Every day, we are working to reduce hunger in the Tri-State area.
 We couldn’t do it without the tremendous support of more than 10,000 volunteers and our network of 511 community partner agencies.
 This includes food pantries, soup kitchens, shelters, community centers, program sites, senior centers and daycare facilities.

 The Freestore Foodbank began in 1971.
 Its early beginnings come with a story – a man with a heart to help others.
 Frank Gerson, a worker at Cincinnati’s incinerator, saw useable household items being tossed away.
 He began collecting those items and distributing them to disadvantaged families.

 Gerson named his practice the Free Store.
 He incorporated it as a public charity, quit his job, and opened for business in his apartment.
 In 1979, the Free Store became a founding member of Feeding America, evolving into the Freestore Foodbank, and began distributing food to our hungry neighbors.
 Today the Freestore Foodbank is one of over 200 food banks within the Feeding America network serving communities across the nation.
 It’s all thanks to a man with a heart to help others.